panissidi/Panissidi/README.md

 * Always willing to act
 * Funny (Some might say funny looking, but the point still stands—I'm funny.)

-Technical writing is actually my fourth career, but I love this field, so I don't intend to reinvent myself again.
-Now that I finally found the career for me, I figured that it was time to create a portfolio of my publicly available work, so I created this GitHub profile.
-To see samples of writing, editing, and coding work, see the respective repositories.
+To see samples of my writing, editing, and coding work, see the respective repositories.

 To learn more about me or get in touch, see my [LinkedIn profile](https://www.linkedin.com/in/panissidi/).

 Thanks for reading!